detorresramos/csf-embedding-compression/README.md

 see testing.sh for how to run

-embedding.jar builds CSFs by reading the whole file into memory first

-embedding1.jar uses less peak memory by reading one column at a time of the file
+embedding.jar builds CSFs from a matrix using the following command: java -jar embedding.jar data/genomes/genomes_minH_block100.txt 125367 data/genomes/result.txt data/genomes

+the .txt file is the output of numpy.savetxt()
+125367 is the number of rows